Mennonite Church Canada: Beliefs

 The church ordains women as pastors.

-In 2015, the first same-gender marriage was officiated in a congregation of the Mennonite Church Canada with the denomination in 2016 clarifying that each congregation is free to decide its own position on the issue.
+Marriage

+In 2016, it voted in favor of a resolution giving each local church the choice of celebrating blessings of same-sex marriage.

+In 2019, progressive churches founded the In This Together Network for the inclusion of LGBTQ people.

+In This Together Network brings together 46 churches by 2025 that support blessings of same-sex marriage.

 Structure

 The organizational structure of the Mennonite Church Canada is divided into five Area Churches - Mennonite Church Alberta, Mennonite Church British Columbia, Mennonite Church Eastern Canada, Mennonite Church Manitoba, and Mennonite Church Saskatchewan.
 Denominational work is administered through a board elected by the delegates to the biennial assembly.
 Mennonite Church Canada participates in the Canadian Council of Churches, the Evangelical Fellowship of Canada, and the Mennonite World Conference.

 Schools

 Conrad Grebel University College in Waterloo, Ontario.

 It has 2 theological institutes, the Columbia Bible College in Abbotsford, British Columbia, and the Anabaptist Mennonite Biblical Seminary in Elkhart, in Indiana (United States).

 It has 2 universities, the Conrad Grebel University College in Waterloo, Ontario and the Canadian Mennonite University in Winnipeg (Manitoba).